 A stormwater drainage system, which minimises the impact of storm events, is cost effective, customer focused and caters for the sustainable growth of the community, continues to be maintained by Council.
-95% of customer requests during the term have been responded to within 24 hours.
+Customer requests during the term have been responded in a timely manner.